tornqvist/jazzon/README.md

 In this scenario, jazzon encounters the helper `uuid` and calls each registered plugin (in this case `jazzon-uuid`) on it.

 Helpers can also be chained using the pipe (`|`) symbol.
-Each chained helper gets the output of the previous helper to operate on.
+Each chained helper gets the output (state) of the previous helper to operate on.
 To illustrate a more complex scenario, take these two models:

 ```javascript
 // user.json